2sic/2sxc-docs/docs-src/pages/basics/data/index.md

 <img src="./assets/app-content-type-entity.png" width="100%" class="full-width">
 <br>

-* [Content Types](xref:Basics.Data.ContentTypes.Index) are the schema, they define what fields an entity has.
+* [Content Types](xref:Basics.Data.ContentTypes.Index) are the schema, they define what fields an entity has - peek the [object structure](xref:Basics.Data.ContentTypes.ObjectStructure).
-* [Entities](xref:Basics.Data.Entities.Index) are the data-items, they contain the content.
+* [Entities](xref:Basics.Data.Entities.Index) are the data-items, they contain the content - peek the [object structure](xref:Basics.Data.Entities.ObjectStructure).

 Let's look at each piece in detail.